-Washington University is committed to providing a safe environment for our students, faculty, staff, and guests by integrating the best security practices with state-of-the-art technology.
-A critical component of a comprehensive security plan is Closed Circuit Television (CCTV), which allows for remote recording of activity throughout campus for the purpose of deterring crime and safeguarding the security of both persons and property within the university community.
-Cameras are deployed at various locations throughout campus including parking garages, building/campus entrances and exits, and in locations containing sensitive or valuable property.
-Although every camera is not monitored at all times, the footage recorded by the CCTV cameras can be utilized to assist the University Police in their investigation of incidents on campus.
+Washington University is committed to providing a safe environment for our students, faculty, staff, and guests by integrating the best security practices with state-of-theart technology.
+A critical component of a comprehensive security plan is Closed Circuit Television (CCTV), which allows for remote surveillance and recording of activity throughout the campuses for the purpose of deterring crime and safeguarding the security of both persons and property within the university community.
+Cameras are deployed at various locations throughout the campuses, including parking garages, building/campus entrances and exits, and in locations containing sensitive or valuable property.
+Although every camera is not monitored at all times, the footage recorded by the CCTV cameras can be utilized to assist university law enforcement in their investigation of incidents on campus.
 Pursuant to university policy, camera placement and use is carefully designed to ensure that it does not violate a reasonable expectation of privacy.